pymatgen.analysis.chemenv.utils package

 distances_indices_groups(points, delta=None, delta_factor=0.05, sign=False)[source]

-Computes the distances from the plane to each of the points.
+Compute the distances from the plane to each of the points.
 Positive distances are on the side of the normal of the plane while negative distances are on the other side.
 Indices sorting the points from closest to furthest is also computed.
 Grouped indices are also given, for which indices of the distances that are separated by less than delta are grouped together.
 The delta parameter is either set explicitly or taken as a fraction (using the delta_factor parameter) of the maximal point distance.

 Parameters: